Chinese Christianity

 The Confucian elite at court found the crucifixion distasteful, Jesus was not portrayed as an educated man, just a brigand who met with a violent, gruesome death.
 Chinese heroes were usually aristocrats and scholars who at worst died honorably in battle.
 The Cross was seen as a black magic totem by many people.
 These views evoked hostility to the new faith among many senior figures.

 The Jesuits were keen to show that the Chinese classics were compatible with the Bible and showed a shared cultural heritage.
-Joachim Bouvet (1656-1730) was a Jesuit who took great trouble to convince the Emperor that the Yi Jing (the foremost Confucian classic) was compatible with Christian thought and was full of strong parallels with the Bible.
+Joachim Bouvet ➚ (1656-1730) was a Jesuit who took great trouble to convince the Emperor that the Yi Jing (the foremost Confucian classic) was full of Christian thought and was full of strong parallels with the Bible.
 Bouvet for a while spent two hours a day exploring the meaning of hexagrams with Emperor Kangxi.
 He also tried to show even the structure of Chinese characters was full of Christian symbolism.
-Such an accommodation would make bring Chinese and Christian civilization together.
+Such an accommodation would have brought Chinese and Christian civilizations together.
 A particular stumbling block for the mission is that most Christian tradition at the time looked towards the end of the world at Christ's Second Coming.
-However Chinese philosophy has always favoured a cyclical evolution over time, not a one way arrow of time.
+However Chinese philosophy has always favored a cyclical evolution over time, not a one way arrow of time.

 However Chinese suspicions continued.
 The young Emperor Shunzhi (r.
-1643-1661) was very close, it is said Adam Schall visited the emperor's bedroom and was referred to by the emperor as 'grandpa', this led to much envy and gossip. after the death of the Emperor Shunzhi (1661) who had supported them, memorials were written by high officials to the new Emperor Kangxi :
+1643-1661) was very close to the Jesuits, it is said Adam Schall visited the emperor's bedroom and was referred to by the emperor as 'grandpa', this led to much envy and gossip. after the death of the Emperor Shunzhi (1661) who had supported them, memorials were written by high officials to the new Emperor Kangxi :

 “The Westerner Adam Schall was a posthumous follower of Jesus, who had been the ringleader of the treacherous bandits of the Kingdom of Judea.
 In the Ming dynasty he came to Beijing secretly and posed as a calendar maker in order to carry on the propagation of heresy.
 He engaged in spying out the secrets of our court.
 If the Westerners do not have intrigues inside and outside China why do they establish Catholic churches both in the provinces and in strategic places in the provinces?
 During the last twenty years they have won over one million disciples who have spread throughout the Empire.
 What is their purpose?
 Evidently they have long prepared for rebellion.
 If we do not eradicate them soon then we ourselves rear a tiger that will lead to future disaster.”